 The Influence of Vietnamese Culture on Street Food

 Harmony of Ingredients

 The concept of a ‘perfect’ Vietnamese dish has an important philosophical framework.
 All ingredients should be carefully chosen and used in a rational combination to ensure harmony with nature and satisfaction of the five taste senses: spicy, sour, salty, bitter and sweet.
 All dishes must contain these characteristics and none should be too overpowering as to reduce the value of the others.
-The nutritional value, colours and the five bodily senses also need to be accounted for and well balanced.
+The nutritional value, colors and the five bodily senses also need to be accounted for and well balanced.
 Most locals are inherently aware of this yet it’s probably only the most traditional cooks who are able to recite these characteristics of Vietnamese gastronomy.